 Comparative Management

-(i) to gain a share in a foreign market (ii) to take advantage of economies of scale
+(i) to gain a share in a foreign market (ii) to take advantage of

 (iii) to capitalize on savings gained through fluctuations in the foreign exchange market